FBrockmeyer/dwdaccess/README.md

                                    by = "datetime")
 ```

-Build a plot with two y-axis: on the left *monthly amount of rainfall*,
+Build a plot with two y-axes.
+Left: *monthly amount of rainfall*; right:
-and on the right *average monthly temperature*.
+*average monthly temperature*.

 ``` r
 climograph_data <-